Bhawani Singh: Royal life

 Bhawani Singh ascended the throne of Jaipur on 24 June 1970 following the death of his father, and held the title of Maharaja until the abolition of the princely order, his Privy Purse and other royal entitlements by Indira Gandhi in 1971, although he remained generally honoured like most other erstwhile rulers.

 He married Princess Padmini Devi of Sirmur on 10 March 1966 in a ceremony held at Delhi.
 She was the daughter of his father's polo-playing friend HH Maharaja Rajendra Prakash of Sirmur by his wife Maharani Indira Devi.
 The couple had one daughter, Diya Kumari (b.
 30 January 1971).

 Having half-brothers but no son, in November 2002 he adopted his daughter's elder son, Padmanabh Singh, who succeeded him as head of the erstwhile royal family of Jaipur upon his death.

 Other

 In the same vein as his father, the first hotelier prince in India, Bhawani Singh ran many palaces as hotels, including the Rambagh Palace, Raj Mahal Palace, or other former royal residences.
 He was the first Indian prince to turn his Rambagh Palace in to luxury hotel in 1958.
 He conducted certain ceremonies and customs from the traditional seat of royal power, the sprawling City Palace, Jaipur, part of which remains under the control of his family.

-He became one of the richest of India's maharajas of post-independent India.
+He became one of the richest maharajas of post-independent India.